What will you learn from this article?

 All popular APM systems are based on fuel flow meters.
 Their precision is key to the APM.
 Typically, mass fuel flow meters are very precise and differences between Fuel on Board and fuel flow calculations are negligible.
-There are, however, aircraft types and tail numbers that suffer from fuel flow meters issues reaching imprecision as high as 8%.
-Pilots can compare during the flight the amount of fuel burned (based on fuel flow meters reading) with change in gross weight of the aircraft, and report any differences to performance engineers, so the airline can calculate what is the imprecision.
+There are, however, aircraft types and tail numbers that suffer from fuel flow meter issues reaching imprecision as high as 8%.
+During the flight, pilots can compare the amount of fuel burned (based on fuel flow meter reading) with the change in gross weight of the aircraft, and report any differences to performance engineers, so the airline can calculate what is the imprecision.

 Using AdvancedAPM this process can be fully automatized.
 If differences are detected the software calibrates Fuel Flowmeters measurements using Fuel on Board data, to ensure accurate Performance Factors.

 Errors in assumed passenger weights are the single biggest factor contributing to APM imprecision.
 It can differ because of city pairs or seasonality (passengers are heavier during winter and lighter during summer).
 Identification of city pairs where these errors are the highest enables taking steps and adjusting weights to the proper ones.
 Realizing what is the actual, true weight of the passengers is difficult.

 In AdvancedAPM genuine algorithms utilize QAR data and Machinery Learning to calculate gross weight errors for each city pair over time.